Welcome to Husky Talk Podcast

-Episode 27: Stu Nelson (Cheif Veterinarian) Listen to the podcast by clicking here.
+Episode 27: Stu Nelson (Chief Veterinarian)

 Find out how well the dogs of the Iditarod are treated by listening to Stu Nelson, chief veterinarian of the Iditarod.

-Episode 26: Terrie Hanke (Eye on the Trail) Listen to the podcast by clicking here.
+Episode 26: Terrie Hanke (Eye on the Trail)

 Sit back and listen to Terrie tell some amazing stories of her time out on the trail.
 She also talks with us about how you can read more of her stories on Eye on the Trail, a blog on the Iditarod website.
 (Photo Credit: Jeff Schultz)

-Episode 25: Spencer Pape talks about “Trailbreakers” Listen to the podcast by clicking here.
+Episode 25: Spencer Pape talks about “Trailbreakers”

 Do you ever wonder how the Iditarod trail gets groomed?
 Listen to this episode as one of the “trailbreakers” talk with us about prepping the Iditarod trail for the dogs and mushers.